biancamika/digital-garden-template/_notes/4. Creation/Fast Food Education.md

 Finally, there's the emergence of the [talent economy](https://monitor.icef.com/2019/10/global-survey-reveals-growing-interest-in-shorter-programmes-and-lifelong-learning/), which Deloitte defines as a “collaborative, transparent, technology-enabled, rapid-cycle way of doing business … where employers and employees now seek each other out on a playing field that is broader and more level than ever before".
 This no longer includes just app-enabled gig workers, but also professional white-collar freelancers.
 Since today's economies have quickly changing needs, people need to adjust to new trends -- leading them to constant retraining.

 The third education revolution is more pronounced in the Global South, especially Southeast Asia.
 According to a [Parthenon-EY paper](http://cdn.ey.com/parthenon/pdf/perspectives/Parthenon-EY_SE-Asia_Paper_final_092016_singles.pdf), economic growth, demographic trends, and cultural shifts have prompted regional demand for higher education.
-However, [Lau](https://www.timeshighereducation.com/features/south-east-asia-higher-educations-next-global-hotspot) reports that socio-economic barriers such as a global recession, outdated infrastructure, and political instability  have made higher education an inaccessible/undesirable option.
+However, [socio-economic barriers](https://www.timeshighereducation.com/features/south-east-asia-higher-educations-next-global-hotspot) such as a global recession, outdated infrastructure, and political instability  have made higher education an inaccessible/undesirable option.
 Automation also has a huge influence; in fact, [many Southeast Asians](https://reboothq.substack.com/p/maintenance) participate in [ghost work](https://en.wikipedia.org/wiki/Ghost_work): the invisible human labor that powers the products and services of Silicon Valley.
 Thus, keeping up with technogical trends is integral to getting and staying employed.

 Overall, technological and economic developments have pushed people to pursue lifelong learning, but traditional institutions are unable to respond to the high demand due to expensive costs, long timeframes, and slow adaptation.
 In a [global Pearson study](https://monitor.icef.com/2019/10/global-survey-reveals-growing-interest-in-shorter-programmes-and-lifelong-learning/), less than six in ten respondents felt that their country's education system worked well for the current generation; more than four in ten respondents (in affulent countries like Australia, Canada, and the US) believed that higher education did not prepare them for their career.
 Now is a perfect time for disruption, which is why fast food education is currently thriving.